 9. The 'Directions' link on the map below will provide details of different ways of travelling to State Archives at Kingswood.

-August 2020: Sydney Hospital Museum and Sisters of Charity Archives and Museum.
+TBA: Postponed: Sydney Hospital Museum and Sisters of Charity Archives and Museum.

-Can you suggest a local walk?
+Can you suggest a local history wander?

 Do you have any ideas or can you share your family or local history knowledge while we explore the local area and and then share a chat with others over a coffee or a light lunch when we finish up at a cafe nearby.
-These walks are a new event for 2019 and or organiser is trying to make local walks every couple of months.
+These walks are a new event from 2019 and our organiser is trying to make local walks every couple of months.
 Everyone is welcome.
 Bring your friends or family (including grandchildren).
 Other walks are planned for winter and while we have some locations in mind we would love some other ideas and there is plenty of time to think about places.
 Please put any suggestions in the suggestion box or send an email to the events organiser, Pat on firstname.lastname@example.org or email our Secretary using the address on our contact page.